 A hybrid CMS solution also still allows for important functionalities like WYSIWYG authoring, template management and workflows when you need them.
 This flexible "content-first" approach encourages content reuse across different experiences and channels.
 Beyond the screen, a hybrid CMS system fosters collaboration between marketers, developers, publishers and editors as opposed to leaning heavily on one team versus the other; this is because each party can build in permissions and workflows tailored to their specific needs and environments, increasing collaboration and decreasing downtime.

 Brightspot acts as a hybrid, headless or decoupled CMS

-With Brightspot’s Content Business Platform, organizations don’t have to compromise.
+With Brightspot CMS, organizations don’t have to compromise.
 We help you determine the right CMS solution for you—whatever that may be—to move your business forward.
 Companies like Lionsgate have relied on Brightspot to increase brand consistency across platforms with a headless CMS to power their front-end experience.
 Others, like Televisa, streamlined their digital platforms into one multisite, giving developers full control over the frontend of the platform and editors the ability to publish content more quickly.
 Our platform can be used decoupled, headless and in hybrid CMS environments, leaving you with what’s most important: options.